bartonski/barton_juggling/thoughts_and_notes/things_to_learn_early.md

     1. Left / Right placement of catch
 * Feel where your hands are as you make the scoop, and use this as a guide when correcting throws.
-* If you want to move fast, practice slow.
-Get the preparation, accuracy and timing correct before increasing speed.
 * Juggle from your elbows -- think about your forearms and hands as props to be manipulated; the real juggling happens at the elbows.
 The elbows don't move much from left to right or back/forth but they do rotate to